 Senate President Steve Sweeney is a tireless advocate for working people, middle-class families, seniors and children.
 He’s helping put New Jersey on solid fiscal ground by purging wasteful spending and making government work better for less.

 Senator Sweeney protected homeowners by passing the bill that puts a two percent cap on annual property tax increases.
 He led efforts to reform our public employee pension and health benefits systems – a long-term change that will save taxpayers more than $120 billion over 30 years.
-To help seniors afford to stay in state, Senator Sweeney is working to eliminate state income taxes for middle class seniors and fighting to expand the Senior Freeze program by increasing the senior property tax deduction.
+To help seniors afford to stay in state, Senator Sweeney is working to eliminate state income taxes for middle class seniors and expand the Senior Freeze program by increasing the senior property tax deduction.

-currently serves as the General Organizer for the International Association of Ironworkers.
+Born in Camden, Senator Sweeney graduated from Pennsauken High School.
+He currently serves as the General Organizer for the International Association of Ironworkers.
 Senator Sweeney lives in West Deptford with his wife, Patti and their two children, Stephen and Lauren.